-This is probably the biggest thing you can do to make your plant grow faster.
+This is the single biggest thing you can do to make your plant grow faster.

 Your monstera needs light to create energy to grow.
 In that respect, the more light the better.

-If you have a variegated Monstera, the white portions are more prone to burn, so mine is in a west-facing room, but a few feet back from the window.
-It is a constant source of anxiety for me, but I love it anyway.
+If you have a variegated Monstera, the white portions are more prone to burn, but mine is in a south-facing window and she’s doing great.

 Grow lights can really, really speed up growth – and are less likely to burn your variegated Monstera.

 I love this MarsHydro light – it really speeds up plant growth BUT it’s a professional grow light so it needs to be suspended, which can be a pain if you don’t want to put a hook in your ceiling.
 Mine is currently set up like this: